ashutosh-jagdale/Fake-News-Detection-Using-Machine-Learning/README.md

 <p class="has-line-data" data-line-start="10" data-line-end="13">•   To apply Feature Engineering for best result of a fake news.<br>
 •   Classify news using various classification algorithms such as Logistic Regression, XG boost, Random Forest, Decision Tree, SVM, Naive Bayes.<br>
 •   To apply Ensemble Learning for best result of a fake news.</p>
+<p class="has-line-data" data-line-start="0" data-line-end="1"><b>PROPOSED METHOD</b></p>
+<p class="has-line-data" data-line-start="2" data-line-end="10">‘Fake News’ is one of the most debated topics in the context of current political discourse across the world.
+In the 2016 presidential election in US, the impact of misleading ‘News’ like articles received a substantial attention, particularly after the election of President Trump.
+According to a Pew Research poll*, 64% of adults in US say that fake news has left them confused about basic facts.
+Given the ubiquity of internet and ease of disseminating unverified information on internet, it is imperative that we need to develop tools and methods to indicate the veracity of a piece of information.</p>
 <p class="has-line-data" data-line-start="14" data-line-end="15"><b>FEATURES</b></p>
 <p class="has-line-data" data-line-start="16" data-line-end="22">•   Spam detection<br>
 •   Clickbait analysis<br>